eic/fun4allgdmlimport/macros/hybridBaseline/README.md

 The detector parts present are changed in detector_setup.h.

 To get a display of this configuration:
-First, make sure you have done the steps in the basic readme, to get Singularity going with the GdmlImporter installed and sourced.
+First, make sure you have done the steps in the basic readme (https://gitlab.com/hwennlof/fun4allgdmlimport/-/tree/master/), to get Singularity going with the GdmlImporter installed and sourced.
 Then do

 ```
 root -l Fun4All_G4_HybridBaseline.C\(-1\)